apptainer/singularity-userdocs/appendix.rst

 #. **SINGULARITY_WORKDIR**: The working directory to be used for ``/tmp``, ``/var/tmp`` and ``$HOME`` (if ``-c`` or ``--contain`` was also used)

-#. **SINGULARITY_WRITABLE**: By default, all Singularity containers are available as read only, this option makes the file system accessible as read/write.
+#. **SINGULARITY_WRITABLE**: By default, all Singularity containers are available as read-only, this option makes the file system accessible as read/write.
 Default set to false.

 #. **SINGULARITY_WRITABLE_TMPFS**: Makes the file system accessible as read-write with non-persistent data (with overlay support only).
 Default is set to false.